redis/redis-doc/topics/cluster-tutorial.md

 You only need to specify a single node, redis-trib will find the other nodes automatically.

-For now redis-trib is only able to reshard with the administrator support, you can't just say move 5% of slots from this node to the other one (but this is pretty trivial to implement).
+Currently redis-trib is only able to reshard with the administrator support, you can't just say move 5% of slots from this node to the other one (but this is pretty trivial to implement).
 So it starts with questions.
 The first is how much a big resharding do you want to do: